MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

    :::image type="content" source="media\tutorial-data-science-create-report\select-predictions-data.png" alt-text="Screenshot of the New Power BI dataset dialog box, showing where to select the correct data and select Continue." lightbox="media\tutorial-data-science-create-report\select-predictions-data.png":::

 1. Once the UI for the new dataset loads, rename the dataset by clicking on the dropdown at top left corner of the dataset page and entering the more user-friendly name ***nyctaxi_predictions***.
-Click outside the drop down to apply the name change.
+Click outside the drop-down to apply the name change.

    :::image type="content" source="media\tutorial-data-science-create-report\rename-dataset.png" alt-text="Screenshot of the dataset page, showing where to enter the new name." lightbox="media\tutorial-data-science-create-report\rename-dataset.png":::